Premier's Department

+On 1 July 2023, the Department of Premier and Cabinet was split into the Premier’s Department and The Cabinet Office, reverting to the way it was before 2007.

 Agency activities

-The Department of Premier and Cabinet is directly responsible for the administration and implementation of government reform agenda through policy and project support.
+The Premier's Department s directly responsible for the administration and implementation of government reform agenda through policy and project support.
 The department also plays a key coordinating role in disaster management, delivery of infrastructure such as major projects and industry and business development.
 Premier and Cabinet also manages workforce reforms, employee relations and essential services to support the government of the day, such as ministerial services, parliamentary counsel, cabinet secretariat and policy support.

 The Department is responsible for investigating various matters as directed by the Premier and the agency Secretary.

 Current structural groups and divisions

 As of April 2021, the Department of Premier and Cabinet is divided into five groups: the Strategy and Delivery Group; the Transformation Group; the Community Engagement Group; Office of the General Counsel; and the People Group.
 Each group comprises a number of branches (in the People Group, teams).
 These groups are responsible for a number of functional areas, agencies and cabinet committees.

 The five branches of the Community Engagement Group are: Employee Relations; Aboriginal Affairs NSW; Create NSW; Heritage NSW; State Archives Records Authority (SARA); and the Sydney Living Museums.
 Heritage NSW will be transferred to the Department of Planning and Environment on 1 April 2022.